bnm3k/old-blog/content/posts/10_joins_p2/index.md

 ---
-title: "Back To Basics: SQL Joins, P2"
+title: "Back To Basics: The foundation of Joins in SQL"
 slug: sql-joins-p2
 date: 2020-01-06
 description: "Writing SQL joins without using joins at all.
 A quick history of Database Models, Schemas, Constraints, Cross-products and everything in between"
 tags: ["sql", "databases"]
 ---

 Now, I've written [previously](/posts/sql-joins-p1/) on how, when learning SQL, I had trouble understanding joins conceptually and even at a much more technical level.
-Usually, joins are presented to learners as is since, after all, SQL is a declarative language and the user ought to focus on framing the correct question or rather query, and let the database engine figure out *how* to answer it correctly.
+Usually, joins are presented to learners as is since, after all, SQL is a declarative language and the user ought to focus on framing the correct query, and let the database engine figure out *how* to answer it correctly.
 It's tempting to try to figure out the 'how', worse so as a beginner, and at first I wrongly assumed that joins in sql follow a sort of pointer or link when a column in a table is declared as a foreign key to primary key in another table.

 I quickly discarded this assumption when I encountered queries that didn't fit to it.
-In the end, I settled on 'joins as a reduce/fold over tables' as detailed in the post.
+In the end, I settled on 'joins as a reduce/fold over tables' as detailed in the linked post above.
 However, I was still left with the lingering thought that joins have something to do with foreign keys since all the queries I had come across at that point always involved both.
 As such, I had to dig deeper.
 This article therefore is a deep-dive for SQL beginners (and even those at the intermediate-level) on how joins and foreign keys fit into SQL.
 Spoiler alert, joins are not interlinked in any way with foreign keys; joins are basically row-level filters and in fact, any query written using joins can be rewritten without them (with a little help from **cross products**).
-On the other hand, foreign keys (as an abstraction) are nothing more than constraints that ensure the value in a given column is a primary key in some other table.
+On the other hand, foreign keys (as an abstraction) are nothing more than constraints that ensure the value in a given column is a primary key, (or unique) in some other table.